• Skip to primary navigation

 #2.
 PIPEFITTING

-Plumbers who specialize in this area are known as the pipefitters.
+Plumbers who specialize in this area are known as pipefitters.
 They are in charge of large industrial plumbing projects.
 They also install and maintain heating and cooling piping systems in manufacturing, industrial, and commercial settings.

 #3.
 STEAMFITTING